N.Y. Mom Allegedly Decapitated Her 7-Year-Old Son With Kitchen Knife — Police Cannot Find A Motive

 — scott mackay (@shavertownscott) April 6, 2018

-Police report there were three other people in the home at the time they arrived at the house, which is located on Lake Road in Sweden, New York.
+Police reported there were three other people in the home at the time they arrived at the house, which is located on Lake Road in Sweden, New York.
 Mouhib’s husband and mother, along with Abraham’s 10-year-old brother were in the home as Mouhib was arrested.

-The three family members have been taken to an “undisclosed location,” reports WHAM Local ABC News.
+The three family members have been taken to an “undisclosed location,” reported WHAM Local ABC News.
 Police arrived at the house at about 4:20 p.m. where they found Mouhib with a knife.
 Baxter said that there didn’t seem to be any signs of a struggle or fight in the home.

 Oh Dear God: Sheriff: Mother decapitates seven year-old son near Orleans County – https://t.co/YN9biWMFqP Buffalo, NY https://t.co/c6LlbcDgfw